Aliases for CHMP2A Gene

 GeneCards Summary for CHMP2A Gene

 CHMP2A (Charged Multivesicular Body Protein 2A) is a Protein Coding gene.
-Diseases associated with CHMP2A include brain glioblastoma multiforme and hiv-1.
-Among its related pathways are HIV Life Cycle and Infectious disease.
+Diseases associated with CHMP2A include Brain Glioblastoma Multiforme and Hiv-1.
+Among its related pathways are Vesicle-mediated transport and HIV Life Cycle.
 GO annotations related to this gene include protein domain specific binding and phosphatidylcholine binding.
 An important paralog of this gene is CHMP2B.

 UniProtKB/Swiss-Prot for CHMP2A Gene